Maryland Senator Calls Jewish Community Leader a Netanyahu ‘Apologist’

 “The Senator often speaks with Marylanders who hold varying perspectives here and has met on many occasions with families of hostages and victims of the heinous Hamas attacks of Oct.
 7th.
 Instead of representing the diversity of views that, in the Senator’s experience, are held by the Jewish community of Maryland, Ron Halber has become an apologist for the Netanyahu government,” the spokesperson added.

-In response, Halber told Washington Jewish Week: “We are diverse geographically.
+In response, Halber told Baltimore Jewish Times: “We are diverse geographically.
 We are diverse religiously and we’re diverse politically, and the job of the JCRC is to find the unifying priorities, values and interests, and to weave them into a position that the majority — and I’m not going to say everybody, but the majority — of the Jewish community feels comfortable with and I think we do that with … poise and skill.”

 The JCRC works on behalf of over 100 different agencies, organizations and synagogues within the DMV region, including advocacy groups for local policy, foreign policy pertaining to Israel, Holocaust education and more.